Henley-on-Thames: Landmarks and structures

 Henley Bridge is a five arched bridge across the river built in 1786.
 It is a Grade I listed historic structure.
 During 2011 the bridge underwent a £200,000 repair programme after being hit by the boat Crazy Love in August 2010.
 About 1 mi upstream of the bridge is Marsh Lock.
-Henley Town Hall, which maintains a prominent position in the Market Place, was designed by Henry Hare and completed in 1900.
+Henley Town Hall, which occupies a prominent position in the Market Place, was designed by Henry Hare and completed in 1900.
 Chantry House is the second Grade I listed building in the town.
 It is unusual in having more storeys on one side than on the other.
 The Church of England parish church of St Mary the Virgin is nearby and has a 16th-century tower.
 The Old Bell is a pub in the centre of Henley on Bell Street.
 The building has been dated from 1325: the oldest-dated building in the town.
 To celebrate Queen Victoria's Diamond Jubilee, 60 oak trees were planted in the shape of a Victoria Cross near Fairmile, the long straight road to the northwest of the town.
 Two notable buildings just outside Henley, in Buckinghamshire, are: